dmidlo/histdata.com-tools/README.md

 - `histdatacom --version` stays local and does not require the sidecar.
 - `-A`, `-U`, `-V`, `-D`, `-X`, and `-I` keep their existing option semantics before a sidecar request is submitted.
-- `--foreground` is deprecated, emits a `FutureWarning`, and runs through the compatibility foreground runtime only as a release-window rollback switch.
+- `--foreground` has been removed and is rejected by the CLI.
 - `--sidecar-start` starts the server and worker lane fleet only when no healthy sidecar is running.
 - `--no-sidecar-start` requires an already-running healthy sidecar and fails clearly instead of starting one.
 - `--sidecar-submit-only` submits a job and returns job metadata instead of waiting for cache artifacts or workflow results.
-- Waited sidecar `-A` / `-U` repository requests keep the foreground output contract: API calls return the available-data dictionary, and CLI calls render the repository table.
+- Waited sidecar `-A` / `-U` repository requests keep the historical output contract: API calls return the available-data dictionary, and CLI calls render the repository table.
 - API calls with `options.api_return_type` return the requested `polars`, `pandas`, or `arrow` object after a completed sidecar job by materializing cache artifacts on disk.
 - If the sidecar is unavailable, CLI calls exit nonzero with a clear error and API calls raise `SidecarUnavailableError`.